gavinr-maps/esri-leaflet-static-basemap-tile/README.md

 > A plugin for Esri Leaflet to visualize static basemap tiles from the static basemap tile service.

-# TODO

-the rest of this page is currently a WIP.

 ## Example

-Take a look at the [live demo](https://developers.arcgis.com/esri-leaflet/samples/showing-a-basemap/).
+Take a look at the [live demo](https://developers.arcgis.com/esri-leaflet/).

 ![Example Image](example.png)